The Culinary Offerings of Andalusia's 8 Provinces

-Spain, like other countries around the Mediterranean basin, is valued, among other things, for its healthy cuisine.
-The Mediterranean diet is often cited as optimal, providing the body with all the necessary nutrients in the right proportions.
+Spain, like other Mediterranean countries, is renowned for its healthy cuisine.
+The Mediterranean diet is often praised as an optimal way to provide the body with all necessary nutrients in the right proportions.

 In the south, there's something for everyone - vegetarians will be delighted to see lava-red tomatoes, while others can't wait to savor the nutty, sweet flavor of the jamon (Spanish ham), or the seafood palette.